wpmetabox/docsv2/docs/extensions/mb-views.md

     // Add a path.
 	$fs_loader->addPath( get_template_directory() . '/views' );

-    // Prepent a path, which change the order of registered paths and thus the order to load template files.
+    // Prepend a path, which changes the order of registered paths and thus the order to load template files.
     $fs_loader->prepend( get_template_directory() . '/default' );
 } );
 ```

-### Using extenal views
+### Using external views

 You can include external views in your views using this snippet: